JWTeunisse/Migrating-a-DB-MB-Paradox-database/README.md

 Also is included the source code of a prototype program, coded in Winbatch (a sort of basic/fortran like programming language called WIL).

-More information will be find on my <a target="new" href="https://www.jwteunisse.nl\artparadoxdbmb.html">website articles</a>.
+More information can be find on my <a target="new" href="https://www.jwteunisse.nl\artparadoxdbmb.html">website articles</a>.

 J.W.
 Teunisse, edited 20-2-2025 (added a URL to more information).